ReneTC/MissionToFission/readme.md

 - Make tutorial for game.
 Maybe a "map" that explains everything.
 - Add "options" settings.
 - make screen responsive.
-- Optimize performance. - make deterministac stable test
+- Optimize performance.
 - Make actual game with objective.
 Currently, there is no goal.
 Just a simulator.

 ## Small Todo's
 - Tween animations (such as color changes and deletions)
-- fix end screen pop up
 - fix contribute link credits. and chance to about instead
 - Neutrons are sometimes double counted removed
 - add Xenoon Gui
 - add dialouge manager cretids

+## Working on:
+	- make goal, and spread in gui.
+Once you are in spread timer starts when you get out.
+You loose after.
+	- make tutorial work with this
+	- then impliment that in "game mode"
+	- make game save record

 <!---
 ## Higgsino notes.
 Ideas for game: